Kyndallmae/ThisIsFine/README.md

 # Acceptance Criteria

-GIVEN I am looking for emergency and natural disaster information WHEN I open the app/link/website THEN I can pick a natural disaster on the homepage WHEN I hit enter THEN the information is displayes WHEN I want to check weather in my area THEN i can enter my location and WHEN i hot enter THEN the local weather is generated and displayed that matches the selected criteria.
+GIVEN I am looking for emergency and natural disaster information WHEN I open the app/link/website THEN I can pick a natural disaster on the homepage WHEN I hit enter THEN the information is displayed WHEN I want to check weather in my area THEN I can enter my location and WHEN I hit enter THEN the local weather is generated and displayed that matches the selected criteria.

 # Links